 • Motorhome: driver’s area and dash

-• Kitchen: countertops, sink, under the sink, cabinets, pantry, oven and range, microwave, refrigerator, freezer, dinette or booth, and trash can
+• Kitchen: countertops, sink, under the sink, cabinets, pantry, oven and range, microwave, refrigerator, freezer, dinette/booth, and trash can

 • Living area: seating, under seating, overhead cabinets, wall fixtures, decor, ottomans, and storage